 - (1) Prior to the Reorganization, each of the West Affiliates, Canada and IBS were S Corporations that were not subject to federal and certain state corporate income taxes.
 The income statement data reflects a pro forma provision for income taxes as if the reorganized Company had been subject to federal and state corporate income taxes for all periods.
 The pro forma provision for income taxes represents a combined federal and state tax rate.
-See "Reorganization and Termination of S Corporation Status,"

-"Certain Transactions--Reorganization and Termination of S Corporation Status" and Note J to Combined Financial Statements. - (2) Pro forma net income per share amounts were calculated using 59,834 shares, the number of shares of Common Stock outstanding after giving effect to the Reorganization plus those shares necessary to be issued in this Offering to fund payment of certain notes payable to existing stockholders of three of the Company's affiliates equal to \$43.88 million, payment of cash dividends of \$2.0 million and the net deferred income tax liability and corresponding income tax expense to be recorded by each of five of the Company's affiliates as a result of its termination of S Corporation status.
-See "Reorganization and Termination of S Corporation Status" and "Certain Transactions-Reorganization and Termination of S Corporation Status." - (3) Supplementary pro forma net income per share amounts were calculated using 61,674 shares, the number of shares of Common Stock outstanding after giving effect to the Reorganization plus those shares necessary to be issued in this Offering to fund payment of certain notes payable to existing stockholders of three of the Company's affiliates equal to \$43.88 million, cash dividends of \$2.0 million and the application of the estimated proceeds of this Offering to repay certain debt of the Company as if such application occurred on January 1, 1995 as described under "Use of Proceeds." - (4) A port is a computer's digital interface to a single telephone line for automated voice response call-processing. - (5) Adjusted to give effect to the Reorganization.
-See "Reorganization and Termination of S Corporation Status" and "Certain Transactions--Reorganization and Termination of S Corporation Status." - (6) Adjusted to give effect to payment of certain notes payable to existing stockholders of three of the Company's affiliates equal to \$43.88 million, payment of cash dividends of \$2.0 million and the net deferred income tax liability and corresponding income tax expense to be recorded by each of five of the Company's affiliates as a result of its termination of S Corporation status related to the Reorganization, this Offering and the application of the estimated net proceeds therefrom as set forth under "Use of Proceeds." - (7) See "Capitalization" and Notes B, C and D to Combined Financial Statements. - (8) Adjusted to give effect to the accounting for the minority interest under the purchase method of accounting.
-Accordingly, Goodwill of \$42,112 was recorded and is being amortized over 30 years.
-Pro forma Amortization Expenses totaled \$1,404 and \$1,053 for the year ended December 31, 1995 and the nine months ended September 30, 1996, respectively.
+See "Reorganization and Termination of S Corporation Status" and Note I to Combined Financial Statements. - (2) Pro forma net income per share amounts were calculated using shares, the number of shares of Common Stock outstanding after giving effect to the Reorganization plus those shares necessary to be issued in this Offering to fund payment of a portion of the Stockholders Notes equal to \$41.15 million.
+See "Reorganization and Termination of S Corporation Status." - (3) Supplementary pro forma net income per share amounts were calculated using shares, the number of shares of Common Stock outstanding after giving effect to the Reorganization plus those shares necessary to be issued in this Offering to fund payment of a portion of the Stockholders Notes equal to \$41.15 million and the application of the estimated proceeds of this Offering to repay certain debt of the Company as if such application occurred on January 1, 1995 as described under "Use of Proceeds." - (4) A port is a computer's digital interface to a single telephone line for automated voice response call processing. - (5) Adjusted to give effect to the Reorganization.
+See "Reorganization and Termination of S Corporation Status." - (6) Adjusted to give effect to payment of a portion of the Stockholders Notes equal to \$41.15 million and the Deferred Tax Liability related to the Reorganization, this Offering and the application of the estimated net proceeds therefrom as set forth under "Use of Proceeds." - (7) See "Capitalization" and Notes B, C and D to Combined Financial Statements.